rcarrata/rcarrata.github.io/_posts/2020-03-15-service-mesh-installation.md

 ### 1.3 Installing the Kiali Operator

-* In the OperatorHub catalog of your OCP Web Console, type Kiali Operator into the filter box to locate the Elasticsearch Operator.
+* In the OperatorHub catalog of your OCP Web Console, type Kiali Operator into the filter box to locate the Kiali Operator.

 [![](/images/istio-install3.png "Kiali Operator")]({{site.url}}/images/istio-install3.png)

-* Check the Kiali operators installation
+* Check the Kiali operator installation

 ### 1.4 Installing Service Mesh Operators

-* In the OperatorHub catalog of your OCP Web Console, type ServiceMesh Operator into the filter box to locate the Elasticsearch Operator.
+* In the OperatorHub catalog of your OCP Web Console, type ServiceMesh Operator into the filter box to locate the Service Mesh Operator.

 [![](/images/istio-install4.png "Service Mesh Operator")]({{site.url}}/images/istio-install4.png)